xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ```

 (You will need `+ffmpeg` in your `.soft.cooley` file)

-To do the same thing with the ParaView client-server interface to Cooley,
-see the note below on how to set up the client-server interface for this tutorial.

 Remember there are three types of data from the simulation that we want to load: